oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

 ### About this Lab

 If you just created a Cloud Account using the instructions in the previous lab, you might want to wait before you attempt to create Visual Builder and VB Studio instances.
 It could take anywhere between 10 and 30 minutes for a new user account to be fully provisioned (you'll get a email when provisioning is complete).
 If you already have a Cloud Account, you don't need to wait.
-Either way, make sure you've signed in to the Oracle Cloud as an Oracle Identity Cloud Service user before proceeding. *Note: If you log in using an Oracle Cloud Infrastructure account, the navigation menu to Visual Builder won't show.*
+Either way, make sure you've signed in to the Oracle Cloud as an Oracle Identity Cloud Service user before proceeding. *Note: If you log in using an Oracle Cloud Infrastructure (OCI) account, the navigation menu to Visual Builder won't show.*

 ### Objectives